voxel51/fiftyone/docs/source/user_guide/index.rst

 :doc:`Visualizing datasets in the App <app>`
 --------------------------------------------

-Visualizing your datasets in the FiftyOne App and interactively search, sort, and filter them.
+Visualize your datasets in the FiftyOne App and interactively search, sort, and filter them.

 :doc:`>> Learn more about visualizing datasets! <app>`